vbajenaru/arduino-auto-electric-blanket/explorer-robot-using-FreeRTOS/README.md

 Upload the `explorer_robot/explorer_robot.ino` file to an Arduino, with the proper wiring, to produce this explorer robot!

-See the following video for an overview of the components and workings: https://www.youtube.com/watch?v=4IsdUQJm-8M
+See the following video for an overview: https://www.youtube.com/watch?v=4IsdUQJm-8M

 I have not made wire diagrams, but it may be possible to track the wire locations with the following picture if you'd like to recreate it.
 Note that the Arduino Uno controller was used, along with the L298N H-bridge motor controller module.
 <br>